Well, here’s a good example:

 For this new open extension De Werkplaats case study three post you can find the following information to download.
 The full paper presented at Internoise2018 conference paper will be available soon and the acoustic report by LBP Sight available here

-If you would like more information about these three case studies or are involved with the future design of an innovative learning environment somewhere on the range of Typologies of Spaces “A – E” as defined in the ongoing ILETC research study or would like to discuss further, please contact me here.
+If you would like more information about these three case studies.
+Or are involved with the future design of an innovative learning environment somewhere on the range of Typologies of Spaces “A – E” as defined in the ongoing ILETC research study.
+Or would like to discuss further, please contact us here.